Nickersoft/push.js/README.md

 });
 ```

+If the browser does not have permission to send push notifications, Push will automatically request permission as soon as create() is called.
+Simple as that.

 #### Closing Notifications ####
 When it comes to closing notifications, you have a few options.
 You can either set a timeout (see "Options"), call Push's close() method, or pass around the notification object and call close() directly.
 Push's close() method will only work with newer browsers, taking in a notification's unique tag name and closing the first notification it finds with that tag: